forieux/qmm/README.rst

-MM-Q
+Q-MM
 ====

-MM-Q is a Python implementation of Majorize-Minimize Quadratic optimization algorithms.
+Q-MM is a Python implementation of Majorize-Minimize Quadratic optimization algorithms.
 Algorithms provided here come from that research:

 ..
 [1] C. Labat and J. Idier, “Convergence of Conjugate Gradient Methods with a